-Customer experience, user experience and service design are a confluence of new disciplines that weren’t around when agile first appeared, and this explains some of the difficulties we see in contemporary agile teams.
+Customer experience, user experience and service design are a confluence of new disciplines that weren’t around when agile first appeared, explaining some of the difficulties we see in agile teams today.

-Agile product development that follows a UX centric approach can be tricky to get right, however, you can significantly improve your chances by following a few best practice guidelines.
+Adopting a UX centric approach to agile product development can be tricky to get right, however, you can improve your chances of success by following a few best practice guidelines.

 These include: